Ben Raine

 Benjamin Alexander Raine (born 14 September 1991) is an English cricketer.
 Raine is a left-handed batsman who bowls right-arm medium-fast, playing for Durham.
 He was born in Sunderland, Tyne and Wear.

-Raine made a single appearance for Northumberland against Shropshire in 2010 MCCA Knockout Trophy.
+Raine made a single appearance for Northumberland against Shropshire in the 2010 MCCA Knockout Trophy.
 In 2011, Raine made his debut for Durham in a List A match in the Clydesdale Bank 40 against Warwickshire.
 Later in the 2011 season, Raine made his first-class debut against Sri Lanka A. In this match, he was dismissed in Durham's first-innings for 4 runs by Shaminda Eranga, while in their second-innings he was dismissed for 7 runs by Sachithra Senanayake.

 In June 2022, in the 2022 County Championship, Raine scored his maiden century in first-class cricket, scoring 103 not out against Worcestershire.

+Raine signed a new three-year contract with Durham in February 2025.